Hanging curtains is a bigger deal than you might think. There’s more to it than buying curtains and a curtain rod and then following the instructions.

 SEE ALSO: CHOOSING THE RIGHT WINDOW TREATMENTS

 Getting new curtains can also be a good time to get new windows.
-For a variety of quality windows, visit your local Pella Showroom.
+For a variety of quality windows, consult with your local Pella professional.